 - 1. LPSTR is a pointer to a null-terminated string.
 The definition does not indicate whether this is input or output, so the safest coding would be =OT[] (providing the vector you supply for input is long enough to accommodate the result).
 You may be able to improve simplicity or performance if the documentation indicates that the pointer is 'input only' (<OT[]) or 'output only' (>OT[]).
 See Direction above. - 2.
-LPCSTR is a pointer to a constant null-terminated string and therefore coding <oT[] is safe. - 3.
+LPCSTR is a pointer to a constant null-terminated string and therefore coding <OT[] is safe. - 3.
 Note that the use of type T with default width ensures portability of code between Classic and Unicode Editions.
-In the Classic Edition, T (with no width specifier) implies 1-byte characters which are translated between □AV and ASCII, while In the Unicode Edition, T (with no width specifier) implies 2-byte (Unicode) characters.
+In the Classic Edition, T (with no width specifier) implies 1-byte characters which are translated between AV and ASCII, while In the Unicode Edition, T (with no width specifier) implies 2-byte (Unicode) characters.

-Dyalog32.dll
+Dyalog32.dll or Dyalog64.dll

-Included with Dyalog APL is a utility DLL which is called dyalog32.dll.

-The DLL contains two functions: MEMCPY and STRNCPY.
+Included with Dyalog APL are utility DLLs called dyalog32.dll and dyalog64.dll.
+These DLLs contain two functions: MEMCPY and STRNCPY.